luiorozco/DigiPrefabChallenge25/README.md

 ## Hackathon Context

-This project was developed as part of the **IntCDC Hackathon Digital Prefabrication Challenge 2025** (April 25–27, 2025), organized by the Cluster of Excellence IntCDC and the University of British Columbia.
+This project was developed as part of the [**Hackathon Digital Prefabrication Challenge 2025**](https://www.intcdc.uni-stuttgart.de/news-events/events/detail/Hackathon-Digital-Prefabrication-Challenge-00001/) (April 25–27, 2025), organized by the [Cluster of Excellence IntCDC](https://www.intcdc.uni-stuttgart.de/), [digitize wood](https://www.digitize-wood.de/en-us) and the University of British Columbia.
 The hackathon focused on digital prefabrication in timber construction, with participation from companies like Blumer Lehmann, Renggli, Strong by Form, Egoin, and others.

 ## Contribution